 1. Building Equity

 Paying your mortgage over time will result in building some equity in your home.
-You should be aware that your initial payments are predominantly for interest on your loan, especially if you have a 30 year mortgage, and equity builds relatively slowly.
+You should be aware that your initial payments are predominantly for interest on your loan, especially if you have a 30-year mortgage and equity builds relatively slowly.

 2. Your Home As An Appreciable Asset

-Your investment in your primary home largely keeps pace with inflation rather than generating strong investment returns.
-When calculating returns you need to factor in the interest costs to total price.
+Your investment in your primary home essentially keeps pace with inflation rather than generating strong investment returns.
+When calculating returns you need to factor in the interest costs to the total price.
 That said, you are living in your home and hopefully enjoying a high quality of living which can be priceless for many.

-There have broader differences in select markets across the US that exhibit stronger appreciation due to higher population growth, demand and other factors.
+There have broader differences in select markets across the US that exhibit stronger appreciation due to higher population growth, demand, and other factors.